 worthy of such a prize--especially

-learn to love pain as a boy, in order to adapt to and survive it?
+you learn to love pain as a boy, in order to adapt to and survive

-Abuse by a Borderline is literally a heart attack.
+it?
+Abuse by a Borderline is quite literally, a heart

 difficulties could have drawn you to this type of woman, and kept